LuckyX182/Filament_sensor_simplified/README.md

 * test button so you know if your sensor really works or not
 * filament check at the start of the print - if no filament present it won't start printing, again pop-up will appear
 * filament check at the end of filament change - just to be sure you won't start printing with no filament
-* check if printer supports M600 when printer connected - if not user will be notified through pop-up
+* check if printer supports M600 when printer connected and gcode starts with M600 - if not user will be notified through pop-up
 * info pop-up when plugin hasn't been configured
 * filament runouts can be repeatable which didn't work with other plugins I tried
 * user-friendly and easy to configure
 * pin validation so you don't accidentally save wrong pin number
+* detection of used GPIO mode - this makes it compatible with other plugins
 * runs on OctoPrint 1.3.0 and higher

+Configurable fields:
+* mode - BOARD/BCM
+* pin number
+* gcode sent on filament runout
+* sensor power input
+* trigger mode

 **NOTE: this plugin won't work if you use OctoPrint only to start printing from SD card**